Connor218/Bootstrap-Portfolio/README.md

 This is built with only bootstrap

 ### What is it for -
-This will be more Portfolio and I Will continue to add / change it
+This will be my Portfolio and I Will continue to add / change it